mr-kaspel/automatic-site-backup/README.md

 - create snapshots of files and databases;
 - compare pictures;
 - request files or directories from created snapshots;
-- request an archive of a previously taken snapshot
+- request an archive of a previously taken snapshot;
 - download the full resource archive for the selected date.

 The first snapshot contains absolutely all files and directories of the project, subsequent snapshots contain only the changed data.